rcamach7/instant-messenger/readme.md

 - Add time stamps to messages to indicate when they were sent
 - Update token state on sign in, and update local variable as to not reload to page to log user in.
+- Modify mongo db url to fix any writing errors.